South of the Border, West of the Sun by Haruki Murakami

 ‘For a while’ is a phrase whose length can’t be measured.
 At least by the person who’s waiting.

-I‘VE BEEN trying to broaden the genre and writers of the books I’ve been reading this year, so I read South of the Border, West of the Sun as recommended by my partner.
+I’ve been trying to broaden the genre and writers of the books I’ve been reading this year, so I read South of the Border, West of the Sun as recommended by my wife.
 I devoured it in just a few two hour reading sessions, and Murakmi’s simple and straightforward writing style mixed with the beautiful imagery he weaves left me thinking about the book long after I finished reading.

 In the novel we are placed into the point of view of Hajime, an only child born into a family in postwar Japan.
 Early on Hajime explains the stigma behind being an only child, and how he has always felt distant from his peers because they are in families with brothers and sisters.
 That is until he meets Shimamoto, another only child his age, a girl who walks with a limp because of polio, who is assigned to sit with him in class because they are neighbours.

 Hajime and Shimamoto form a close bond.
 They like and dislike the same things, and they listen to classical music on the couch for long afternoons together, Shimamoto placing records from her father’s collection on and off the turntable in a sacred ritual.
 She shares Hajime’s love of books and music, and the experience of being only children.
 Hajime feels that he has finally found someone to connect to, someone who breaks into his lonely and solitary life, a person who fills the missing part of his soul in a way that nobody else could.
 There is an undercurrent of love and desire between the two, though neither of them recognise it because they are so young.